-My thesis presents a report, insight and analysis of the journey I have gone through preparing my graduation project.
+My thesis presents a report, insight and analysis of the journey I have gone through the second, the graduation year of my studies in Piet Zwart Institute.

-The aim of writing my thesis was to gain a deeper, better and conscious knowledge about my present and previous practise by analysing and describing it with my own words and juxtaposing, comparing them with other artists' works who had been influential.
+The aim of writing my thesis was to gain a deeper, better and conscious knowledge about my present and previous practise by analysing and describing, comparing and juxtaposing them with not just each other but also works by artists.